• Skip to primary navigation

 This is a fun twist on traditional Mexican tacos where they use fresh or fried tortillas as the outer shell.
 The seaweed is used as the taco shell and the rice is air fried (or baked) for a nice light crunch.
 The tuna is roughly chopped and mixed with an addicting spicy mayo sauce.
 Fill the taco shell with the spicy tuna, avocado, and your favorite sauces for a flavor packed bite.

-if you’re up for a midnight snack, go pair it with Ram-Don or Korean Army Stew for the ultimate snack goals!
+If you’re up for a midnight snack, go pair it with Ram-Don or Korean Army Stew for the ultimate snack goals!
+And for an extra flavor boost, top your tacos with Chili Oil Guacamole—it’s creamy, spicy, and totally unforgettable.

 Ingredients